 Cambria is well-known for its shopping and the first time I heard about Cambria it was from someone who regularly visits to purchase art and antiques.
 The town offers a number of local shops within walking distance in the village that are filled with antiques, apparel, artwork, handicrafts, vintage clothing, culinary goodies, and souvenirs.

 To whet your shopping appetite, here is a list of many of the stores in Cambria.
-Honestly, Laurence and I are not big shoppers but we did quite a bit of browsing, and we ended up buying some salt water taffy at Among Friends and drove out to Linn’s Farmhouse for some olallieberry goodies and to pet the goats.
-If you get tired after a long afternoon of shopping, you might want to book a restorative massage or facial at one of the local wellness spas.
+Honestly, Laurence and I are not big shoppers but we did quite a bit of browsing, and we ended up buying some salt water taffy at a store called Among Friends and drove out to Linn’s Farmhouse for some olallieberry goodies and to pet the goats.

 Relax on a Beach